How to Ensure Secure Package Delivery in Your Residential Community

 Parcel Theft Comes at a High Cost

 While many eCommerce transactions involve the purchase of small, inexpensive items that can be placed in mailboxes, many people use the internet to purchase bulkier, more expensive items, such as computers, televisions, or furniture.
-Part of the appeal of both small and larger packages for thieves is that any box may contain an item of high value, which they can resell at a high profit.
+Part of the appeal of both a small or larger delivered package for thieves is that any box may contain an item of high value, which they can resell at a high profit.

 Unfortunately for consumers, many package theft victims do not receive a refund if their package is stolen.
 Many companies must verify that the customer is not trying to commit fraud, a difficult process, and so require consumers to assume the risk of misdelivery or theft.